Candidates

 All nominating petitions are due at 12:00 NOON on the qualifying deadline date.

-20, 2009.
 Each petition must have at least 25 verified signatures.
-Some important things
+Some important things to remember are:

 1. Only registered voters who are eligible to vote for that candidate can be counted.